obophenotype/uberon-robot-plugin/README.md

 This will produce two Jar files in the `target` directory.

-The `uberon-robot-plugin-X.Y.Z.jar` file is the plugin itself, to be used with a version of ROBOT that supports plugins.
-If you have such a version (which probably means you have compiled it yourself, as no such version has been released yet), place this file in your plugins directory (by default `~/.robot/plugins`), then call the commands by prefixing them with the basename of the Jar file in the plugins directory.
+The `uberon.jar` file is the plugin itself, to be used with a version of ROBOT that supports plugins.
+If you have such a version, place this file in your plugins directory (by default `~/.robot/plugins`), then call the commands by prefixing them with the basename of the Jar file in the plugins directory.

 For example, if you placed the plugin at `~/.robot/plugins/uberon.jar`, you may call the `merge-species` command as follows: